rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 * implements parallel startup of services at system initialization
 * reduces shell overhead and replaces SysV style init

-**`systemd`** provides a series of system components for the GNU/Linux operating system with the goal of unifying the service configuration and behavior across GNU/Linux distributions and eliminating differences in their usage.
+**`systemd`** provides a series of system components for the GNU/Linux operating system to unify the service configuration and behavior across GNU/Linux distributions and eliminate differences in their usage.

 Since 2015, most GNU/Linux distributions have adopted `systemd` to replace traditional init programs such as SysV.
 It is worth noting that many of the concepts and designs of `systemd` are inspired by Apple Mac OS's **launchd**.

 ![init-compare](./images/16-init-compare.jpg)

-The emergence of `systemd` caused huge controversy in the open source community.
+The emergence of `systemd` caused massive controversy in the open source community.

 Praising voices: